pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-subclasses.md

 Select parameters of "public Employee"

-#|en| Since the <code>Employee</code> constructor uses type code as a parameter, we should replace it with a factory method.
+#|en| Since the `Employee` constructor uses type code as a parameter, we should replace it with a factory method.

 Go to before "public Employee"